Systematic Evaluation and Treatment of the Wrist I – Nashville TN – Feb 2023

 This course introduces therapists to a systematic approach to evaluating and treating joint and soft tissue disorders of the wrist and forearm.
 This course will help you develop a solid understanding of joint arthrokinematics and joint-specific techniques to maximize motion at the wrist and determine how to address limitations with forearm rotation.
 In addition, this course covers treatment techniques to address soft tissue disorders of the radial, central, and ulnar side of the wrist.
 These common orthopedic conditions will be assessed and treated based on the biomechanics and pathoanatomy principles determined by the basic clinical examination and offer management suggestions for soft tissue and joint specific dysfunctions and related disorders.

 - Through the use of surface anatomy, identify key bony and soft tissue structures at the wrist needed for testing and treatment.

-- Develop an understanding of the clinical presentation and implications of wrist instability in clients post trauma.
+- Describe the clinical presentation and implications of wrist instability in clients post trauma.

 - Perform specific manual therapy testing techniques to identify and treat limitations at the radiocarpal and midcarpal joints.

-- Recognize indications and contraindications for mobilization/dynamic splinting to address forearm limitations following a wrist trauma.
+- Verbalize the indications and contraindications for mobilization/static-progressive splinting to address forearm limitations following a wrist trauma.

-- Perform specific manual therapy techniques to address radial, central, and ulnar wrist pain through use of transverse friction, neural flossing, and/or joint specific techniques.
+- Perform specific manual therapy techniques to address radial, central, and ulnar wrist pain through use of transverse friction massage, neural flossing, and/or joint specific techniques.

 8:00 am – 6:30 pm